-While the rest of the country waits for some form of legal sports betting, the mainstream media keeps dipping their toes into the world of gambling news and information.
+Before the landmark decision, the mainstream media dipped their toes into the world of gambling news and information.
 This is good for all sports bettors.
+And it will only become more commonplace that betting is discussed in the open and on the air.

-Sports betting gainging traction with mainstream sports media
+Sports betting gaining traction with mainstream sports media

 There was a time not too long ago when lines, point spreads and odds weren’t mentioned on televised sports broadcasts.
 That’s changing.
 Frequently, TV and radio sports networks along with websites are beginning to use sports betting information alongside basic information like time, date, and location of the game.